ENC (company)

-ENC (formerly El Dorado National–California, after which the company's name is derived) is an American manufacturer of heavy-duty transit buses with its headquarters and main factory in Riverside, California, and owned by Rivaz Inc.
+ENC, formerly El Dorado National–California, is an American manufacturer of heavy-duty transit buses with its headquarters and main factory in Riverside, California.
+It is owned by Rivaz Inc.

 The company was founded in 1975 as National Coach Corporation and combined with ElDorado Motors, a Kansas-based builder of cutaway buses in 1991 to become El Dorado National–California and El Dorado National–Kansas.
 The combined El Dorado National became one of the leading suppliers of light-duty and mid-size buses for the airport/hotel/rental car shuttle bus markets and local transit operators with smaller fleets.
 In the early 2000s, the California plant further diversified into the heavy-duty transit market, introducing the mid-size E-Z Rider and full-size Axess bus, which are marketed to major municipal fleet operators.

-In 2020, the Kansas-based cutaway bus manufacturing business was spun off as ElDorado and sold to Forest River.
+In 2020, the Kansas based cutaway bus manufacturing business was spun off as ElDorado and sold to Forest River.
 Plans to shut down ENC were originally announced in early 2024 but REV Group, which owned the company, sold the business to Rivaz instead.